GrantMatejka/Julia_interp_kata/README.md

 1 hour in: Incorporated Primary Operators, not clean at all, but just trying to be fast
-           Julia does seem really promising so far and easy transition over +45 min: Fought with julia for a bit about nesting match statements but decided on another approach
+           Julia does seem really promising so far and easy transition over +45 min: Fought with julia for a bit about nesting match statements but decided on another approach +30 min: Created and pretty much finished presentation +1 hour: Added in support for closure and lambdas
++30 min: Some more random work